How Russia became the tournament host country

 - 32 teams will take part in the competition.
-Russia and 13 national teams would represent European zone (Russia was automatically qualified for the Championship as the host country), five national teams from African zone, and not less than four from Asia and South America, and not less than three – from North American zone.
+Russia and 13 national teams would represent European zone (Russia was automatically qualified for the Championship as the host country), five national teams from African zone, and ten from Asia and South America, and three from North American zone.
 Another two tournament tickets will be decided in play-offs.

 - The FIFA Cup matches will be held in 11 cities:

 - From 17 June to 2 July, 2017 Russia will host another FIFA tournament– the Confederations Cup.
 8 teams will participate: Russia as a host country of the 2018 FIFA World Cup, Germany as the current world champion, Australia as the winner of the 2015 Asia Cup, Chile as the winner of the 2015 Copa America, Mexica as the winner of play-off match between the winners of the 2013 and 2015 Golden CONCACAF Cup, New Zealand as the winner of the 2016 OFC Nations Cup and Portugal as the current champion of Europe.
 Another participating country will be determined only on February 5, 2017; it will be the national team who wins the African Cup of Nations.

 - The matches of Confederation Cup will be held on the stadiums of four cities.
 Kazan and Sochi will host semi-finals, Spartak Stadium in Moscow will host the semi-final for the third place match, and Saint Petersburg will host the first semi-final and final match of the cup.